GannettDigital/photoshop-exporter-jsx/Readme.md

 - [x] Add ability to traverse layers, rather than a file
 - [ ] Consider being able to run a script across an entire folder

+###Credits
-Based on the work by [John Ballinger](https://twitter.com/sponno), who released the original script under the [Creative Commons Attribution 3.0 New Zealand License](http://creativecommons.org/licenses/by/3.0/nz/)
+Based on the work by [John Ballinger](https://twitter.com/sponno), who released the [original script](https://github.com/sponno/iPhone-Photoshop-JSX-Icon-Exporter) under the [Creative Commons Attribution 3.0 New Zealand License](http://creativecommons.org/licenses/by/3.0/nz/)